 Now we are going to encompass in this, Pentecost:

 Deuteronomy 16:13-16 You shall observe the Feast of Tabernacles seven days, when you have gathered from your threshing floor and from your winepress.
 And you shalt rejoice in your feast, you and your son and your daughter, and your male servant and your female servant and the Levite, the stranger and the fatherless and the widow, who are within your gates.
 Seven days shall you keep a sacred feast to the Lord your God in the place which the LORD chooses, because the LORD your God will bless you in all your produce and in all the work of your hands, so you surely rejoice.
 Three times a year all your males shall appear before the LORD your God in the place which He chooses, at the Feast of Unleavened Bread, at the Feast of Weeks, and at the Feast of Tabernacles; and they shall not appear before the LORD empty-handed.

 In the Bible the subject almost always involves God.
 That is where rejoicing appears.
 It involves God or something about His way.
-Now overall God wants us to brighten up because of anticipation of His reasons for commanding His feast, or we have missed His point in calling the feast in the first place.
-God does not do anything unreasonably or carelessly; there is always a point, a purpose in everything that He does.
-He wants us to rejoice.
-But we are seeing that the rejoicing is connected with what He wants us to get out of the feast.
+Overall, God wants us to brighten up because of anticipation of His reasons for commanding His feast, or we have missed His point in calling the Feast in the first place.
+God does not do anything unreasonably or carelessly; there is always a point, a purpose, in everything that He does.
+He wants us to rejoice, but we are seeing that the rejoicing is connected with what He wants us to get out of the Feast.

 We are going to go now to the book of Amos, chapter 5.
 God is speaking: